Services

 The Retained Message Store enables extensions to interact with retained messages in the following ways:

-Get the retained message for a specific topic
+• Get the retained message for a specific topic

-Add or replace the retained message for a topic
+• Add or replace the retained message for a topic

-Remove the retained message for a topic
+• Remove the retained message for a topic

-Clear all retained messages from the HiveMQ cluster.
+• Clear all retained messages from the HiveMQ cluster

-can be accessed by the Services
+The RetainedMessageStore can be accessed through the Services class.

 The retained messages that the Retained Message Store adds are processed differently than retained messages that clients send.
 Clients that are currently subscribed to the topic where the retained message is added do not receive the retained message from the Retained Message Store as a publish.
-The newly added retained message is only available to clients that subscribe or resubscribe to the topic after the Retained Message Store adds the message. |
+The newly added retained message is only available to clients that subscribe or resubscribe to the topic after the Retained Message Store added the message.

 Access Retained Message Store